cockroachdb/docs/v2.0/sql-audit-logging.md

 ---
-title: EXPERIMENTAL_AUDIT
+title: ALTER TABLE ...
+EXPERIMENTAL_AUDIT
-summary: Use the `EXPERIMENTAL_AUDIT` setting to turn SQL audit logging on or off for a table.
+summary: Use the `EXPERIMENTAL_AUDIT` subcommand to turn SQL audit logging on or off for a table.
 toc: false
 ---